 1.3.
 Our charity was launched in 2018 to act as a catalyst for evidence-led change to enable those working in and around homelessness to achieve breakthrough results.
 We believe that homelessness is an issue that can be solved sustainably.
 We want to improve the life chances of people at risk of, or experiencing homelessness by focusing on what works, pushing for interventions to be evaluated, and creating a movement that believes all citizens are better off when policymakers and practitioners value evidence and know how to use it.

 2.1.
-For the purpose of the General Data Protection Regulation (GDPR) and applicable UK laws as the Data Protection Act 2018, CHI is the “Data Controller” of your data.
+For the purpose of the General Data Protection Regulation (GDPR), the UK GDPR and other applicable UK laws as the Data Protection Act 2018, CHI is the “Data Controller” of your data.

 3. The basis for the processing of your data

 3.1.
-When our relationship with you is governed by an agreement, we rely on contract to process your data.
-This may be the case where you are a an affiliate, member or a volunteer, or when you are conducting a study on our behalf.
+When our relationship with you is governed by an agreement, we rely on a contract to process your data.
+This may be the case where you are an associate, ambassador a volunteer, or when you are conducting a study on our behalf.

 3.2.
-In addition, some data is processed based on CHI’s legitimate interest, notably photographs, audio and video recordings of the events in order to raise awareness and for training, generating interest and funding purposes.
+In addition, some data is processed based on CHI’s legitimate interest, notably photographs, audio and video recordings of the events in order to raise awareness and for training, generating interest and funding purposes and gathering feedback about our tools.
 We have run a Legitimate Interest Assessment that includes the three purpose, necessity and balancing tests in order to ensure our processing is lawful.
 Legitimate interest would as well be the lawful basis in the case of website analytics for preventing fraudulent or other malicious activities, in terms of cybersecurity and/or error tracking purposes.